Indecisive613/Indecisive613.github.io/README.md

 After hitting enter, the letters on the guessing area and the keyboard will change color to reflect the accuracy of the guess.
 ![image](https://user-images.githubusercontent.com/83597131/181025123-98c01f36-4215-45e9-a1db-c7fc521656c5.png)

-Once the user has correctly guessed the secret word, a message of congratulations will appear at the top of the screen.
+Once the user has correctly guessed the secret word, a message of congratulations appears at the top of the screen.
 ![image](https://user-images.githubusercontent.com/83597131/181025539-5480be93-dd4d-414d-ba9e-029786775aac.png)

 Two seconds later, the statistics appear.
 The statistics can also be accessed from the bar chart in the top bar.